Integration review and access to the production environment

 - Check if your integration adheres to the What You See Is What You Sign (WYSIWYS) principle coming from ETSI TS 119 431-2 standard:

-- Control code is clearly displayed.
+- The control code is clearly displayed.

-- The end-user can cancel the transaction from the front-end.
+- The end user can cancel the transaction from the front-end.

 - The document is available for preview before signing (applies for signing solutions).